kbparagua/paloma/README.md

 ### Overriding Controller-wide Setup

 If you want to override the controller-wide setup call `js` again inside a controller action.
-From there you can override the controller/action or pass additional parameters.
+From there, you can override the controller/action or pass additional parameters.

 ```ruby
 class UsersController < ApplicationController